 Hemp seed oil is often used in beauty and food products, and while it does have an impressive nutrient profile, it does not naturally contain any CBD.

-This means that consuming hemp seed oil will not make you to feel high or cause you to fail a drug test.
+This means that consuming hemp seed oil will not make you feel high or cause you to fail a drug test.

 You can easily purchase hemp seed oil in any grocery store or online retailer

-Be mindful when shopping, especially when retailers try to make it seem like you’re purchasing CBD oil, when it really is just hemp seed oil.
+Be mindful when shopping, especially when retailers try to make it seem like you’re purchasing CBD oil when it really is just hemp seed oil.

 Full-spectrum hemp extract sounds fancy, but unless the product specifically states that it contains CBD, it is just oil best used for nourishment and cooking.